ModelEngineering/advancing-biomedical-models/grading.md

 1. Introduction.
 Describe the problem addressed.
 1. Related work.
 1. Technical approach.
 Describe how you wll address the problem described in the introduction.
+You should include relevant technical details such as algorithms, data flows, software designs.
 1. Preliminary implementation.
+Provide python codes the implement one or more key elements of the technical solution.
 1. Future work.
-The grading rubric will emphasize innovation in the problem addressed and the benefits that could be provided by the tool.
+The grading rubric will emphasize innovation in the problem addressed, feasibility of the technical approach, and the benefits that could be provided by the tool.
-Students are expected to do a partial implementation that would be suitable for a proof-of-concept demo.